Syuparn/Pangaea/docs/reference/assignments.md

 ### Why `:=` is not an operator (method)?

 If `:=` were an operator, it would be a mutable method that updates environment.
 It can be abused to use environment as *mutable object*, which is not desirable for Pangaea concept.
-Instead, the idea "environment as mutable object" is encapsulated as iterators.
+Instead, the idea "environment as mutable object" is encapsulated as iterators ([Iterator](./iterator.md)).

 ## Reassignment